By Ogova Ondego

-Allied Market Research (AMR), a market research and business-consulting firm operating out of Portland in the United States of American state of Oregon, says that travellers who post their adventure tales on Facebook that it says has become ‘the most preferred social network among travelers to share experiences’, whet the appetite of many would-be-travellers into embarking on adventure tourism of their own.
+Allied Market Research (AMR), a business-consulting firm operating out of Portland in the United States of American state of Oregon, says that travellers who post their adventure tales on Facebook that it says has become ‘the most preferred social network among travelers to share experiences’, whet the appetite of many would-be-travellers into embarking on adventure tourism of their own.

 In its report titled ‘Adventure Tourism Market by Type, Activity, Type of Traveler, Age Group, and Sales Channel: Global Opportunity Analysis and Industry Forecast: 2017-2023, AMR says the exponential growth of adventure tourism around the world could be explained by the growing preference of travellers to explore previously undiscovered destinations for activities such as caving, climbing, cycling, hiking, hunting and rafting as they interact with local populations and connect with their core values.

 Not even the risk involved in adventure travelling and unpredictable weather conditions have hindered the growth of this niche tourism market that is also promoted through public and private partnership (PPP) initiatives, AMR says.

 Adventure travel, like endurance or extreme sports, involves some risk which call for special skills in order to overcome any challenge that may be encountered by the traveller.

 AMR divides the adventure tourism market into categories such as type, activity, type of travellers, age group, sales channel, and geography.

 Based on activity, it is divided into land-based activity, water based-activity, and air-based activity.

 Depending on type of travellers, it is fragmented into solo, friends/group, couple, and family.